Accessibility statement

 • Apply skills by demonstrating understanding of pedagogical ideas in a short one-to-one lesson for a learner of intermediate–advanced level.

-• Recall, analyse and evaluate your teaching in reflective writing, taking into consideration factors including:
+• Recall, analyse and evaluate your teaching in reflective writing, taking into consideration factors such as:

-• the creation and practical execution of a detailed lesson plan;
+• the creation and practical execution of detailed lesson plans;

-• the extent to which learner needs have been met through the employment of pedagogical and interpersonal strategies, supported by use of appropriately sophisticated materials and resources;
+• the extent to which learner needs are being met through the employment of pedagogical and interpersonal strategies, supported by use of appropriately sophisticated materials and resources;

-• the clarity and effectiveness of their verbal and non-verbal communication; developing aspects of the learner–teacher relationship;
+• the clarity and effectiveness of your verbal and non-verbal communication; developing aspects of the learner–teacher relationship;

-• the extent to which: the learner has been able to acquire and apply appropriately sophisticated knowledge and skills, to which changes in understanding have been facilitated for the learner, and to which increasingly comprehensive learner independence has been supported.
+• the extent to which learners are able to acquire and apply appropriately sophisticated knowledge and skills, changes in understanding are facilitated for the learner, and increasingly comprehensive learner independence is being supported.

 • Show meaningful understanding of recent research in the subject and be able to articulate this in written form, demonstrating the ability to synthesise and explore ideas in relation to both wider pedagogy and their own teaching practice.